-Add a map layer
+Add a Map Layer

 Map layers are layers that are added on top of a map to identify places of interest that are specific to your business.
-For example, you may add a layer that shows only the airports in a specific area.
+For example, you might add a layer that shows only the airports in a specific area.
 You can add layers through an external source or internally through APIs.
 You can use APIs or you can upload a file from your local device to upload shape files for each layer.
 You can also add a layer for your work zone, which is visible to all users.

 Before you start